-National Root Crops Research Institute, Umudike started in 1st January, 1923 on a 122 hectare land as a provincial Research farm under the Nigeria Development of Agriculture with headquarters at Moor plantation, Ibadan following regionalization in 1955, it came under the Eastern Region Ministry of Agriculture, under Director of Agriculture, Enugu.
-In the same year, the school of Agriculture was established and located close to the research farm.
+Another important contribution to the history of the National Roots Crops Research Institute, Umudike, is by G. N. Asumugha and E. O. Mbanaso entitled National Root Crops Research Institute, Umudike, Agricultural Excursion Guide, the authors state that, established and located close to the research farm.
 Subsequent acquisition of 165 hectares in 1960/61, 162 hectares in 1965 and some swamp land in 1974/75 brought the total hectares to 418 hectare.
 In 1956, the Research farm became known as the Eastern Nigeria Agriculture Research Station (ENARS).
 Both the Research station and the school were merged in 1965 and called Research and training station (ARTS).
 On April 1st 1972, the Federal Government took over the station and renamed it the Federal Agriculture Research Institute by Decree of 1973, the station came under the Agricultural Research Council of Nigeria (ARCNC).
 The station was upgraded to a commodity research Institute in 1975.47 the transfer of the College of Agriculture to Ishiagu in Ebonyi State in 1993 and the cession of the area formerly occupied by the college to the Michael Okpara University of Agriculture, Umudike gave rise to the acquisition of a land area of about 308 hectares.48